 People with diabetes have a risk of nerve damage, and the medical term for this complication is diabetic neuropathy.

 It occurs when high blood sugar levels and fats injure the nerve endings over time.

 Numbness and tingling are some of the most common symptoms of multiple sclerosis (MS).

 These symptoms usually affect the face.
 However, depending on the location of the spinal lesions that occur with multiple sclerosis, a person may also feel numbness and tingling in the arms or legs.

-Strokes and transient ischemic attacks can cause numbness and tingling in the arms.
+Stroke and transient ischemic attacks can cause numbness and tingling in the arms.
 A transient ischemic attack occurs when something temporarily blocks blood flow to the brain.